 Where constant reports of full or overflowing bins have been received these have been replaced with higher capacity models.
 Officers have met with colleagues in the Northumberland County Council Neighbourhood Team to look at the route for emptying bins and changes have been made to accommodate areas where bins require emptying more frequently.

 A problem that frequently occurs is that cigarettes are stubbed out on top of a bin and left there as people may be worried that they set rubbish on fire in the bin if they put their cigarette butt in there.
 This means that the butts get blown off the bin and this causes a problem.
 Any new stock that is ordered is a model fitted with an ashtray.
 Enquires have been made to see if an ashtray can be fitted to existing older bins but, unfortunately, this isn’t possible.
 We would like to encourage people to put their cigarettes out properly and use the bin.
 New stickers will go on bins and on seats where people tend to drop their cigarettes.

 Environmental Enforcement Officer

 Blyth Town Council has Enforcement Officers who work 5 days a week throughout Blyth.
-If you have any issues regarding litter, fly tipping please don’t hesitate to get in touch at email@example.com or call us on 01670 361668 and we will pass the information onto them.
-Use the side link to go to the Enforcement page for further Information.
+If you have any issues regarding litter, fly tipping please don’t hesitate to get in touch at firstname.lastname@example.org or call us on 01670 361668 and we will immediately pass the information onto them.
+Click here to see the enforcement page for more information.